NARRTC By-Laws

 Article X – ANNUAL MEETING

-The NARRTC shall meet in annual assembly of the membership at which time a business meeting shall be held for the purpose of election of members to: 1) succeed officers and 2) committee persons whose terms expire at the end of the Annual Meeting and 3) for the purpose of conducting the affairs of the Association in accordance with its stated purpose and these By-Laws.
+The NARRTC shall meet in annual assembly of the membership at which time a business meeting shall be held for the purpose of: 1) election of members to succeed officers and 2) conducting the affairs of the Association in accordance with its stated purpose and these By-Laws.
 An informational, education, discursive and problem-solving program should be an integral part of the Annual Meeting.
 The time and place should be set by the Board of Governors for at least one year in advance so that adequate planning and arrangements can be developed.
 The membership shall receive timely notice of business meetings, which shall be conducted in accordance with Robert’s Rules of Order.

 Article XI – RULES AND REGULATIONS